samyaktx/option-trade/README.md

 - [x] **Create a Symbol**
     - Endpoint : `/symbol/create/:stockSymbol`
     - Method : `GET`
-    - Description: Create a new symbol in STOCK_BALANCES with default yes and no entries
+    - Description: Create a new symbol in ORDER_BOOK with default yes and no entries

 - [x] **Get INR Balance**
     - Endpoint: `/balance/inr/:userId`